justinmeiners/efficient-programming-with-components/14_binary_search.md

 There is a function [`std::equal_range`][cpp-equal-range] which does that.

-[^partition-point]: Choosing predicates as the basis of binary search solves an important problem.
+[^partition-point]: Framing binary search as finding the partition point solves an important theoretical problem.
-    One thing you might want to do is search an array of records by a particular field.
+    Suppose you want to search an array of records by a particular field.
-    You can of course make a record having arbitrary values for all the other fields besides the one you care about, but it would be nice to just provide the one you want.
+    You can of course make a record having arbitrary values for all the other fields besides the one you care about, but it would be nice to provide just the key you want.
     For example:

         binary_search(